douglasgreen/outlines/computing/programming_languages/php.md

 #### Overview of PHP

-PHP, which stands for \"PHP: Hypertext Preprocessor,\" is a widely-used open-source server-side scripting language specifically designed for web development.
+PHP, which stands for "PHP: Hypertext Preprocessor," is a widely-used open-source server-side scripting language specifically designed for web development.
 It is a powerful tool for creating dynamic and interactive websites.
 PHP scripts are executed on the server, and the result is returned to the client as plain HTML.
 One of the key features of PHP is its ability to embed its scripts in HTML, making it easy to add functionality to web pages without needing to call external files for data.

 ##### History and Evolution

 PHP was created by Rasmus Lerdorf in 1994.
 Initially, it was a simple set of Common Gateway Interface (CGI) binaries written in the C programming language.
-Lerdorf originally used these scripts to maintain his personal homepage, hence the original name, \"Personal Home Page/Forms Interpreter\" or PHP/FI.
+Lerdorf originally used these scripts to maintain his personal homepage, hence the original name, "Personal Home Page/Forms Interpreter" or PHP/FI.
 PHP/FI could communicate with databases, and it was simple enough for non-programmers to use.

 As the language evolved, it became more robust and functional.
 PHP 3, released in 1998, marked a significant improvement and was the first version to resemble modern PHP.
 With PHP 4 (2000) and PHP 5 (2004), the language embraced advanced programming concepts like object-oriented programming (OOP).
 PHP 7, released in 2015, offered significant performance improvements and introduced new features like type declarations and error handling improvements, making PHP even more efficient and user-friendly.